Primordial neutrinos fade to gray: constraints from cosmological observables: Spectral Distortions in the Neutrino Sector

 \subsubsection{$y$ and $\mu$-type distortions}

 In the CMB, nonthermal features in the distribution function of background photons can be divided into two distinct types: $\mu$-type and $y$-type distortions.
 These distortions, which are well known, well studied, and bounded to be very small in the CMB spectrum, can arise from inefficient (efficient) Compton scattering with electrons for the $y$ ($\mu$) type.
 In the case of the cosmic neutrino background, the same types of distortions can be used.
 Furthermore, $\mu$-type distortions can be attributed to the chemical potentials of (anti)neutrinos, which emerge if the lepton asymmetry of the Universe is significant, a possibility allowed by current experimental data~\cite{Simha:2008mt,Shimon:2010ug,Castorina:2012md,Barenboim:2016shh,Oldengott:2017tzj,Escudero:2022okz,Froustey:2024mgf,Lattanzi:2024hnq,Domcke:2025lzg}.
 In this case, however, these “distortions” should not be interpreted as such, since a chemical potential is a thermal albeit non-standard feature of the neutrino distribution function.
+We also note that low reheating temperature scenarios can lead to $\mu$-type-like distortions, and the impact on cosmological observables allows one, in turn, to constrain these scenarios in the same spirit as this work~\cite{Kawasaki:1999na,Kawasaki:2000en,deSalas:2015glj,Hasegawa:2019jsa,Barbieri:2025moq}.

 For $y$-type distortions, on the other hand, no obvious realization within the neutrino sector is evident.
 In analogy to the Sunyaev-Zeldovich effect \cite{1969Ap&SS...4..301Z_Sunyaev_Zeldovich}, such a distortion could in principle be produced by neutrinos scattering on some high-energetic particles (in a dark sector) after neutrino decoupling, such that the associated $y$ parameter (that we will call $y_\mathrm{SZ}$) would quantify the amount of energy transferred to the neutrinos by this hot gas.
 As a consequence, the spectrum of neutrinos would no longer be a perfect Fermi-Dirac distribution and would be characterized by a decrease in intensity at lower frequencies and an increase at higher frequencies.
 A distinguishing feature of a $y$-type distortion is that the number of relic particles remains constant, while the energy injected is proportional to $y_\mathrm{SZ}$.
 Such a distorted Fermi-Dirac spectrum reads